 Echo tests are done by specially trained technicians.
 You may have your test done in your doctor’s office, an emergency room, an operating room, a hospital clinic or a hospital room.
 The test takes about an hour.

-- You lie on a table and a technician places small metal disks (electrodes) on your chest.
+- You lie on a table and small metal disks (electrodes) are placed on your chest.
 The disks have wires that hook to an electrocardiograph machine.
 An electrocardiogram (ECG or EKG) keeps track of your heartbeat during your test.

 - The room is dark so your technician can better see the video monitor.

-- Your technician puts gel on your chest to help sound waves pass through your skin.
+- Gel is put on your chest to help sound waves pass through your skin.

 - Your technician may ask you to move or hold your breath briefly to get better pictures.

 - The probe (transducer) is passed across your chest.
 The probe produces sound waves that bounce off your heart and “echo” back to the probe.

 - The sound waves are change into pictures and displayed on a video monitor.
 The pictures on the video monitor are recorded so your doctor can look at them later.

 Your health care professional will talk with you after looking at your echo pictures and discuss what the pictures show.

 Download our printable sheet: What is Echocardiography?
 (PDF)